Fixed-legged gazebos will be the most challenging. You can raise the height of a gazebo using the various methods to get the job done.

 Related Reading: Are Gazebos Safe in Wind?

-If your gazebo is indeed a fixed structure (the legs are not adjustable) but you’re still looking to take this on as your DIY project, then you can always try what is probably the cheapest and safest alternative there is to extend the height of your gazebo.
+If your gazebo is a fixed structure (the legs are not adjustable), you can still take this on as your DIY project.

 You need to know what your gazebo is made out of so you can get the right materials that work best with it.